duracellko/azure-pipelines-agent-deployment/README.md

 3. [Create build agent image](docs/Create_build_agent_image.md)
 4. [Deploy build agent](docs/Deploy_build_agent.md)

 After the automated deployment is setup, it is very easy to upgrade or redeploy the build agent.
-At first upgrade configuration source code for Packer.
+At first upgrade the configuration source code for Packer.
 Then queue new build _Build Agent Image_.
 And in the end create new release _Azure DevOps Build Agent_.

 # Feedback